Kuvill/Uptime/README.md

 # Uptimer

-Require big refactor.
-I did this project with idea to record time in focus, but it not works like this (except hyprland).
-Mb project will be freezed

----

 ## How do you spend your time?
 The set of applications record focused window uptime into db and provide tools to view processed results via gui or cli